EOTSIO/EOTS/testnet.md

 ### Provisioning Distributed Servers
 The ssh_helper section of the testnet.json file contains the ssh elements necessary to connect and issue commands to other servers.
 In addition to the ssh_helper section which provides access to global configuration settings, the per-node configuration may provide overriding identity and connection arguments.

-It is also necessary to provision the server by at least copying the eotd executable, and the genesis.json files to their appropriate locations relative to some named eot root directory.
-For example, I defined the eot root to be `/home/phil/blockchain/eot`.
+It is also necessary to provision the server by at least copying the eotd executable, and the genesis.json files to their appropriate locations relative to some named EOTS root directory.
+For example, I defined the EOTS root to be `/home/phil/blockchain/EOTS`.
 When run, the launcher will run through a variety of shell commands using ssh and finally using scp to copy a config.ini file to the appropriate data directory on the remote.

 ## Runtime Artifacts
 The launcher app creates a separate date and configuration directory for each node instance.
 This directory is named `tn_data_<n>` with n ranging from 0 to the number of nodes being launched.